sophieqguan/passport-app-react/README.md

 # Passport Image Placer

-This project is part of the Passport Image Placer application.
+This project is part of the Passport Photo Formatter application.
 It hosts the UI of the site.

 ## Available Scripts